zimfw/zimfw.sh/README.md

 # zimfw.sh
-A modern website for the Zim framework.
+A modern website for the Zim Framework.

 Built with Bulma, aos.js, and 11ty.